tuliogrodrigues/realestate-api/README.md

 ## Installation and Getting Started

-You must have Docker and Docker Mongo Image, [here is a documentation how to do it](https://hub.docker.com/_/mongo/)
+You must have Docker and Docker Mongo Image, [here is a documentation to how to do it](https://hub.docker.com/_/mongo/)

-** PS **: To start Docker Mongo Image, use de follow command:
+**PS**: To start Docker Mongo Image, use de follow command:

 > sudo docker run -ti --net=host mongo